penguingovernor/goxor/README.md

 The `goxor encrypt` command can encrypt files.
 It supports the following flags:

 * `--input=` or `-i`: The file to be encrypted.
-If the file cannout be found then the input is treated as a string.
-If ommitted `goxor encrypt` will read from stdin
+If the file cannot be found then the input is treated as a string.
+If omitted `goxor encrypt` will read from stdin

 * `--output=` or `-o`: The desired file name to output the encrypted data to.
 Omitting this flag mode causes `goxor encrypt` to output to out.xor.
 If the string 'stdout' is passed to `goxor encrypt --output` then the encrypted data is written to stdout

 * `--key_out` or `-K`: The desired file name to output the key to.
-Omitteing this flag causes `goxor encrypt` to output to out.xor.key.
+Omitting this flag causes `goxor encrypt` to output to out.xor.key.
 If the string 'stdout' is passed to `goxor encrypt --key_out` then the key is written to stdout

 * `--signature` or `-s`: The file or string to use as the encryption signature.
-If ommitted the string `goxor` is used as the signature.
+If omitted the string `goxor` is used as the signature.
 If stdin is passed then the input from stdin is used as the signature.

 * `--key` or `-k`: The file or string to use as the encryption key.
-If ommitted a one time pad is used as the key.
+If omitted a one time pad is used as the key.
 If stdin is passed then the input from stdin is used as the key.

 The `goxor decrypt` command can decrypt files.
 It supports the following flags: